-The Fund aims to provide investors with a range of quality investment-grade property credit assets from which to choose to meet their specific investment objectives.
-La Trobe offers investors a choice of diversified loans across several levels, including sector, interest type, geographic location, and size.
+The Fund aims to provide consistent performance across a range of market conditions by ensuring that the Fund's mortgage portfolio is diversified across several elements, including sector, interest type, geographic location, and size.

 Around 98% of loan applications come through independent mortgage originators and finance brokers.
 La Trobe's loan approval processes are governed by its Credit Risk Policy.
-Key steps in loan assessment include verifying all documentation, considering serviceability,
+Key steps in loan assessment include verifying all documentation, considering serviceability, character, and credit issues, and valuing the security property.
+A majority of loans are assessed on an AIV basis.